Humboldt-WI/blog/content/research/information_systems_1819/test.md

 ### HAN Model

 The data preprocessing steps are the same as for the Amazon data set.
-Hence, we skip right to our HAN Model. <br>
+Hence, we skip right to our HAN Model which looks as follows.
+Merely, the parameters have changed here. <br>
 <script src="https://gist.github.com/leeh1234/5b75b55aa6e5328a7ab996bf392ae689.js"></script>

 <br>